iniemamocny/Meblomat/docs/supabase-setup.md

   );
 ```

+> ❗️ If a previous run or merge still left a `storage.create_bucket` call in your
-> ❗️ If an earlier script (or an auto-merge) left `select storage.create_bucket('avatars', false);` in place, delete that line before rerunning this block.
-The helper is missing on some Supabase projects and will keep throwing `ERROR: 42883: function storage.create_bucket(unknown, boolean) does not exist` until it is removed.
+> migration history, delete that statement before applying this block.
+The
+> helper is absent on some Supabase projects and will continue to raise
+> `ERROR: 42883: function storage.create_bucket(unknown, boolean) does not exist`
+> whenever it executes.